kaldi-asr/kaldi/egs/aishell/v1/README.txt

 http://www.aishelltech.com/kysjcp

-We use the training set to train model, and split the test set into enroll and match.
+We use the training set to train model, and split the test set into enroll and eval.